I tried image analysis with the multimodal capabilities of Foundation Models

 This image shows a person holding a small dog.
 The dog has black and brown fur.
 Green trees are visible in the background.
 3050.1 ms

-Even with the same image and prompt, the wording changes each time, and there are instances where the breed "Chihuahua" is identified and instances where it is not.
-This is probabilistic behavior typical of LLMs, and it was confirmed that the same behavior occurs on-device.
+Even with the same image and prompt, the expression changes every time, and there are instances where the breed is identified as "Chihuahua" and instances where it is not.
+This is typical probabilistic behavior of LLMs, and it was confirmed that on-device models exhibit the same behavior.

 Full source code for Steps 1–3